Riemannian Metric Learning via Optimal Transport: Experiment details

 To generate the training data, we begin by drawing 100 samples each from a standard normal distribution and from a mixture of two isotropic normal distributions with unit variance and mixture components centered at $(10,10)$ and $(10,-10)$.
 We randomly pair samples from subsequent distributions and compute $A$-geodesics between each pair by solving problem \eqref{eq:A-geodesic-neural} using the method described in the circular data section.
 We then draw 10 points at equispaced times $t_i \in [0,1]$ from each resulting geodesic and aggregate across geodesics to form the observed populations $X^{t_i}$.

-We then use our method to recover $\hat{A}(x)$ from the $X^{t_i}$.
+We then use our method to recover $\hat{A}^{-1}(x)$ from the $X^{t_i}$.
 We parametrize the scalar potentials in \eqref{eq:dual-objective} as a single-hidden-layer neural net with 32 hidden dimensions and Softplus activation.
-We parametrize the matrix field $\hat{A}(x)$ as $A(x) = Q(x)^TQ(x) + 10^{-3}I$, where $Q(x)$ is a two-layer neural network with Softplus activations and 32 hidden dimensions.
-The strength of the gradient penalty \eqref{eq:gradient-penalty} is $2$ when training the potentials $\phi$ in the first alternating step and $10^{-2}$ for subsequent steps.
-It is $1$ when training $\hat{A}$.
-The strength of the regularization \eqref{eq:regularizer} is $10^{9}$.
-We carry out three steps of the alternating scheme by training with AdamW with learning rate $10^{-2}$ and weight decay $5*10^{-3}$.
-We train for 300 epochs for the $\phi$ step and 6,000 epochs for the $A$ step.
+We parametrize the matrix field $\hat{A}^{-1}(x)$ as $A^{-1}(x) = Q(x)^TQ(x) + 10^{-3}I$, where $Q(x)$ is a two-layer neural network with Softplus activations and 32 hidden dimensions.
+The strength of the gradient penalty \eqref{eq:gradient-penalty} is $2$ when training the potentials $\phi$ and $1$ when training $\hat{A}$.
+The strength of the regularization \eqref{eq:regularizer} is $10^{6}$.
+We carry out a single step of the alternating scheme by training with AdamW with learning rate $5*10^{-3}$ and weight decay $10^{-3}$.
+We train for 600 epochs for the $\phi$ step and 20,000 epochs for the $A$ step.